 Extra Hacks to Cut Waste Immediately

-- Shop Smaller, More Often: Buy what you need for 2–3 days instead of a week.
+- Consider buying what you need to feel nourished and satisfied for two to three days maximum, instead of a week.

-- FIFO Rule (First In, First Out): Move older groceries to the front.
+- FIFO Rule (First In, First Out): The older groceries get moved to the front.

 What's the #1 way to reduce food waste?